 As previously stated, in 2012 a vertical of Springbank Millenniums was purchased via Scotch Whisky Auctions for £3,500.
 This result is somewhat anomalous considering that there is a distinct lack of results for the entire vertical.
 It is much more common to see individual bottles sold.
 However, the results for individual bottles are also incredibly scarce in 2012, with only the 25 year old and the 30 year old being sold in that year.

 Since online auctions started gaining popularity in the early 2010s, there have been only 365 results for the Springbank Millenniums, including miniatures and full verticals, of which only 580 were released.
 Since then, the prices of the Springbank Millenniums have risen dramatically.
-In 2023 so far there have been 10 results for the Springbank Millennium bottles.
+In March 2023 there were 10 results for the Springbank Millennium bottles.
 They are as follows (prices ex. buyer’s fees):

 - Springbank Millennium 35 Year Old – £4,900 – March 2023